 Canal du Midi, France

 The most famous of the French canals, the Canal du Midi was built in the 17th century.
 It took 12,000 workers and 14 years to dig the 150-mile canal that stretches from Toulouse to the town of Sète in the Languedoc region of Southern France.
 Today, it’s listed as a UNESCO world heritage site and is the oldest working canal in the world.
 A barge cruise along the Canal du Midi, like this one on the Barge Beatrice, offers a truly historical experience, with visits to the walled city of Carcassonne, the Roman ruins and weekly market at Narbonne, and the medieval village Minerve.
-For other ways to set sail on vacation, check out these 12 bucket-list cruises you have to take in your lifetime.

 For something a little more off the beaten track in France, try the Canal a la Garonne in Gascony.
 Much of the canal is lined with plane trees, making it perfect for quiet walks or bicycle rides along the towpath.
 The Saint Louis Barge, available through Barge Lady Cruises, is a great choice for this route.
 It’s actually one of the few barges with a woman at its helm.
 Plus, Captain Wendy used to be a graphic designer, and her eye for design is evident on the barge, from the hand-painted furniture to the little bouquets of flowers she arranges every morning.
 The boat has a fresh, modern feel, and stops include the sleepy town of Saint-Emilion, the wine-producing village of Sauternes, and Armagnac.
 Here are some other small European towns you never thought to visit (but should).

 The Caledonian Canal, Scotland